Whether you’re 80 or 8 years old, music is a universal language that people of any age can relate to and enjoy.

 Early Stage Dementia

-During the early stages of dementia, both playing recorded music and singing are highly encouraged.
-This is because the “fun” aspect of music can be incredibly motivating, and often elicit feelings of happiness and accomplishment.
-It’s also important to note that by compiling a list of a dementia patient’s favorite songs during the early stages of dementia can help trigger memories of joy and jog one’s memory by playing these favorite songs during later, more progressive stages of the disease.
-Patients tend to access memories and connect them with moments while listening to certain pieces of music that once made them happy.
+During the early stages of dementia or early-onset Alzheimer’s, both playing the patients’ preferred music and encouraging singing are highly encouraged during activities of daily living.
+This is because the “fun” aspect of music can be incredibly motivating, and often elicit feelings of happiness and accomplishment for the person with dementia or early Alzheimer’s experiencing memory lapses.
+It’s also important to note that compiling a list of the dementia patient’s preferred music and some favorite songs during the early signs of dementia can help during a later dementia stage.
+Relying on music memory and playing these favorite songs can trigger memories of joy and jog their memory.
+Someone with dementia-like symptoms or mild cognitive impairment tends to access memories and connect them with moments while listening to specific pieces of music that once made them happy.

-In the middle stages of dementia, it can grow increasingly difficult for family members and caregivers to play music for an aging senior, as they will have lost their ability to remember things at a high-functioning level.
-That said, playing recorded music with happy memories attached can distract a patient during bouts of discouragement or lack of desire to perform daily tasks.
-Additionally, music has been shown to help encourage physical activities like exercise – listening to some happy tunes during a walk, for instance, often results in walking further and at an increased pace when compared to taking a walk without music.
+In the mid-stages of dementia, it can grow increasingly difficult for family members and the caregiver to play music for an aging senior, as they will have lost their ability to remember things at a high-functioning level.
+That said, playing once familiar music with happy memories attached can distract a patient with a diagnosis of dementia during bouts of discouragement, a lack of desire to perform daily activities, or not wanting to participate in social interaction.
+Additionally, music has been shown to help encourage those with symptoms of Alzheimer’s disease or dementia to participate in a physical activity like walking or exercise, which can improve their mood, as well as lower blood pressure.
+Listening to happy tunes during a walk, for instance, often results in walking farther and at an increased pace when compared to walking without music.
+This applies to both those with cognitive problems and those without.

-Did you know that sleep becomes harder to achieve in patients reaching the middle stage of dementia?
+Did you know that sleep becomes harder to achieve in patients reaching mid-stage of dementia?

-Well, music can aid in getting a patient to fall asleep and stay asleep for longer periods of time.
-Regularly listening to relaxing music during bedtime has been shown to elevate levels of melatonin throughout the body, a hormone that helps regulate sleep and prevent insomnia.
+Music can aid in getting a patient with signs of dementia to fall asleep and stay asleep for extended periods.
+Regularly listening to relaxing music during bedtime has been shown to elevate levels of melatonin throughout the body.
+Melatonin is a hormone that helps regulate sleep and prevent insomnia and lowers the risk of them waking up and wandering around in the middle of the night.

-During the late stages of dementia, or advanced dementia, those playlists of favorite songs you compiled earlier start to really come in handy.
-These beloved and special songs will help relieve stress and reduce feelings of agitation and restlessness.
-Patients in the later stages of dementia have been shown to exhibit feelings of happiness and increased mood when they hear music they like and may have distant familiarity with.
-Late stage dementia patients are more responsive, with better eye contact and communication when they hear songs they used to love.
-Doing so can also lessen fatigue, which often comes with a dementia diagnosis.
+During the late stages of dementia, or severe dementia, those playlists of favorite songs you compiled earlier start to come in handy as part of your individualized caregiving routine.
+These beloved and favorite songs will help relieve stress and reduce agitated behavior and restlessness.
+Patients in need of Alzheimer’s and dementia have been shown to exhibit feelings of happiness and increased mood when they hear music they like and may have distant familiarity with.
+Late-stage dementia patients are more responsive, with better eye contact and communication, when they listen to songs they used to love.
+Doing so can also lessen the risk factors of fatigue, depression, and high blood pressure, which often come with a dementia diagnosis.

 Science Behind Music’s Impact on Dementia

-The brain has a pleasure signal known as the “Autonomous Sensory Meridian Response”, which is triggered by hearing music that we like, reminds us of good memories, etc. It’s almost like a natural reward, as it buzzes when these music pieces play.
+The brain has a pleasure signal known as the “Autonomous Sensory Meridian Response,” which is triggered by hearing music that we like — reminding us of good memories, etc..
+It’s almost like a natural reward, as it buzzes when these music pieces play, for those in need of Alzheimer’s and dementia care.

 The Autonomous Sensory Meridian Response can be tracked through the use of MRIs.
-Scientists will use MRIs to analyze when this specific pleasure response occurs, and they’ve been able to discover some incredible information regarding Alzheimer’s patients and their caregivers – This specific area of the brain is not affected by Alzheimer’s disease.
-That means music can access parts of the brain that are still fully functional within dementia patients, activating emotions and even past memories, and the results of this sensation are always pleasurable.
+Scientists will use MRIs to analyze when this pleasure response occurs, and they’ve discovered some incredible information regarding dementia and Alzheimer’s caregivers – this particular area of the brain is not affected by Alzheimer’s disease.
+That means music can access parts of the brain that are still fully functional within dementia patients, activating emotions, and even memories.
+The results of this sensation are always pleasurable.

-What’s so amazing is that music is able to trigger both sides of the brain (listening triggers the right side, and singing triggers the left side).
-Studies show that patients tested after listening to music had brain engagement levels significantly higher than those who did not listen to music prior-to being tested.
-When the brain is exposed to music, songs are able to demonstrably boost one’s thinking ability.
+What’s so amazing is that music can trigger both sides of the brain (listening triggers the right side, and singing triggers the left side).
+Studies show that patients tested after listening to music had brain engagement levels significantly higher than those who did not listen to music before being tested.
+When the brain is exposed to music, songs can boost thinking ability and increase problem-solving skills.
 Things as simple as swallowing become easier if music is engaging the brain as a dementia patient eats.

 Music & Emotion

-Music Therapy is a target-oriented type of therapy approach in which therapists use musical expression and the memories, sensations and feelings it evokes.
-This is done in either groups, or one-on-one therapy sessions.
-As mentioned above, music therapy has been found to be particularly beneficial in older adults with dementia.
+Music Therapy is a target-oriented type of therapy approach in which therapists use musical expression and the memories, sensations, and feelings it evokes.
+This is done either in groups or in one-on-one therapy sessions.
+As mentioned above, this type of therapy is particularly beneficial in older adults with dementia and those in need of Alzheimer’s care.

-Music therapy is used to improve overall mental and physical wellbeing of patients with dementia, including the following areas:
+This therapy improves mental and physical health of patients with dementia, including the following areas:

 - Memory recall